Speech Therapy Treatments For Tongue Tie

 Have you noticed that your child is having a hard time making sounds that other children their age can make without issue?

-Because tongue tie impacts their tongue’s range of motion it can lead to challenges and bad habits with their speech.
+Tongue tie can impact your child’s tongue range of motion and ultimately contribute to challenges and bad habits with their speech.

 This is where a speech therapist comes into the picture.